Chart Color Schemes

 The level of general health in Dalyellup is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 The most prevalent medical conditions are asthma and mental health issues, affecting 8.6% and 8.6% of residents respectively.
-72.1% of residents report no medical ailments, compared to 66.4% across Rest of WA.
-Dalyellup has a lower proportion of residents aged 65 and over at 9.3% (1,050 people), compared to the Rest of WA's 17.6%.
+72.1% of residents report no medical ailments, compared to 66.4% in Rest of WA.
+Dalyellup has 9.3% (1,034 people) of its population aged 65 and over, lower than Rest of WA's 17.6%.

 Frequently Asked Questions - Health